corverroos/limiter/README.md

 # ratelimit

-Package `ratelimit` provides a simpler concurrent resource based rate limiter API and multiple implementations.
-It should be safe for concurrent usage.
+Package `ratelimit` provides a simple "resource based" rate limit API and multiple implementations.

-The aim is to find a performant implementation to use as generic log rate limiter for Luno microservices.
-Performance is more important than correctness in this use case since we expect high level of concurrency and over (or under) limiting is not an issue.
+The aim is to find a performant implementation to use as generic logging rate limiter for Luno microservices.
+We want to limit specific logs from spamming the infrastructure, identified either by unique message or source.
+Performance is more important than correctness in this use case since we expect high level of concurrency and slight over (or under) limiting is not an issue.

 ```
 // RateLimiter is the interface implemented by a resource rate limiter.